Overview of Honours System

 This is intended for leader’s use only.
-It generally consists on only one page.
-There’s a checklist for the practical parts of the honour and a short quiz to check knowledge of the honour.
+It generally consists of a single page, including a checklist for the practical parts of the honour and a short quiz to check knowledge of the honour.

 For a person to earn any honour, we expect that person will have done their very best.
 Remember that the Honour Requirements outline the minimum amount of effort.
 Never forget that sloppy work does not give the same satisfaction as something well done.